October 2024

 Intent of program

-The intent of the Ontario Works program is to help people in temporary financial need find sustainable employment and achieve self-reliance through the provision of effective, integrated employment services and financial assistance.
+The intent of the Ontario Works program is to help people in financial need find sustainable employment and achieve self-reliance through the provision of effective, integrated employment services and financial assistance.

 Types of assistance